- Summer Term

 For more information about the financial aid application process, visit the Dates, Tuition, and Affordability page.

 Do you offer college credit?

-We offer optional college credit through both Colorado Mountain College and Western State Colorado University for our outdoor leadership and environmental studies curriculum.
+We offer optional college credit through Western State Colorado University for our outdoor leadership and environmental studies curriculum.
 Every student on an HMI Gap course will participate in this curriculum, but will receive an additional evaluation if they are enrolled in college credit.
-There is no additional work required for Colorado Mountain College credits, but there are additional requirements for Western State courses which should be completed after the conclusion of the HMI Gap program.
+There are additional requirements for Western State courses which should be completed after the conclusion of the HMI Gap program.

 - OUT 189 – Principles of Outdoor Recreation (3 credits)

 - ENVS 297 – Land Conservation Ethics (3 credits)

 Do you accept 529 Educational Savings Plans?

 HMI is able to accept 529 Savings Plans if you sign up for college credit with Western State Colorado University.
 Please visit their site to learn more about how to use a 529 Plan for our semesters.

 If there is a documented medical reason that prevents you from participating in the program prior to the start of the course, we will issue a refund.
 If you choose to not do the program for another reason, we will not refund your deposit but can transfer it to another program in the future.
 There are no refunds once the program has begun.

 What happens if a student gets sick or injured during the program?